Let Us Customize the Perfect Luxury Zimbabwe Safari

 A UNESCO World Heritage Site, Mana Pools National Park is known for its remoteness, its elephants, and its lions.
 Mana Pools is also synonymous with the Zambezi River, canoeing safaris, and wild beauty.
 The name “Mana” means “four” in the local Shona language, signifying the four large pools that are the remnant oxbow lakes that the Zambezi River carved out thousands of years ago, changing its course northwards.

 Hippopotamus, crocodiles and a wide variety of aquatic birds are abundant here, as are elephant, eland, buffalo, impala, waterbuck, baboons, monkeys, zebra, and warthog.
-The Mana Pools are also a favorite of lions, leopards, spotted hyena and cheetah.
+The Mana Pools are also a favorite of lions, leopards, spotted hyena and cheetah, making it an ideal spot during luxury Zimbabwe safaris.